-- 1.1 Thirteen Group are committed to maintaining high standards in all the services we provide, and we recognise that there are occasions when our customers may feel that they should be compensated. - 1.2 The Group has insurance arrangements in place to allow for appropriate management for those claims for that are based on allegations of liability. - 1.3 This policy should be implemented in conjunction with the Group's Complaints, Compliments and Feedback policy and recognises that in certain instances a resolution and an apology in relation to a complaint may not always compensate for any suffering caused by lack of service, and some form of financial compensation may be appropriate. - 1.4 Where there has been loss as a result of negligence the loss will be assessed and redress will be awarded - 1.5 Compensation payments that are not as a result of an insurance claim will be made using the matrix at section 4.5 as a guideline.
+- 1.1 Thirteen Group are committed to maintaining high standards in all the services we provide, and we recognise that there are occasions when our customers may feel that they should be compensated. - 1.2 The Group has insurance arrangements in place to allow for appropriate management for those claims for that are based on allegations of liability. - 1.3 The circumstances of each case will vary significantly and will not only determine whether compensation is offered but will also influence the level of compensation paid.
+Below are some examples of where compensation may be offered: - Major Improvements - Programmed work - Failure of service - Loss of use of facilities within the home - Damage to possessions, where liability doesn't exist - Appointments being broken - Resolution to a complaint - 1.4 This policy supports the Group's Complaints, Compliments and Feedback policy and recognises that in certain instances a resolution and an apology in relation to a complaint may not always compensate for any suffering caused by lack of service, and some form of financial compensation may be appropriate. - 1.5 Where there has been loss as a result of negligence the loss will be assessed, and redress will be awarded.